Firas-Zarai/Zindi_X_Rays_competition_First_Place_Solution/README.md

 #### Run 'Zindi_X_Rays_competition_First_Place_Solution.ipynb'
 ## Expectations
 ```

-To make sure that everything is working smoothly, here is what to expect from above (steps):

 Please assert that you run our code with the same GPU performance ,
 you will know our GPU performance by the cell